7 Common Causes of Excess Gas and Flatulence

 It's uncomfortable, it's embarrassing...and it may be caused by some very common bad habits.
 Learn about the causes of excess gas and how to treat it!

-Gas and flatulence is one of the most common and unavoidable issues for many people.
+Gas and flatulence are common issues for many people.

 Gas is caused by the bacteria that live in your intestines.
 However, internal problems or reactions to external agents can make it worse.

 While it’s not a serious health problem, it’s sometimes so common that it becomes an embarrassing issue for the person suffering from it.
-After all, gas can accumulate and cause unpleasant, embarrassing odors.
+After all, gas can accumulate and cause unpleasant, embarrassing odors and sounds.

 Because of this, it’s essential to know what causes gas and what you can do to reduce it.